cinout/enhanced_tictactoe/README.md

 This is an UI/UX-enhanced version of the tic-tac-toe game presented in ReactJS's doc.
 I used this project to practice using **TailwindCSS** to add personal styles and animations to the game, and using **Vite** to scaffold a React+TS project.

+## 🏃‍➡️ How to Run

+- Use `npm install` to install required packages.
+- Use `npm run dev` to start the game.

 ## 🥞 Tech Stack

 - **Bundler**: Vite